nytimes/kyt/docs/kytConfig.md

 6.  `reactHotLoader` - Turns on React Hot Loading _default_: false
 7.  `hasServer` - Use a backend node server for build and dev (useful to false this out if you already have a backend) _default_: true
 8.  `modifyWebpackConfig` - Callback function for editing kyt's Webpack configs.
 [See more details below](#modifyWebpackConfig).
-9.  `modifyJestConfig` - Callback function for editing kyt's Jest config.
-[See more details below](#modifyJestConfig).

 ## modifyWebpackConfig